-Doctors’ out of hours services are provided by NHS 111.
-Patients calling the centre out of hours are either advised over the telephone, invited to attend the centre, or receive a visit from the duty doctor.
-The practice receives records from the on-call service by 9am each morning, listing details of any practice patients who have used the on-call service.
+Out of hours access to a GP is provided by NHS 111.
+Patients can call 111 directly or be directed automatically to it if they call the surgery number when we are closed.
+Patients calling the out of hours service are either advised over the telephone, invited to see a GP, or receive a home visit.
+The practice received records from NHS 111 listing details of any of our patients who have used the service.